aryan02420/CS_F363-Compiler-Construction/README.md

 7 directories, 32 files
 ```
 The above tree shows the overall structure of the tetrislang package.
-1. scanner.py contains the scanner code.
+1. [**scanner.py**](tetrislang/tetrislang/scanner.py) contains the scanner code.
 It is present in "tetrislang/" inside the package.
-Here is the link to the file.
-2. grammar.txt contains the BNF grammar that was used to create the parser.
+2. [**grammar.txt**]() contains the BNF grammar that was used to create the parser.
 Here is a link to the file.
-3. parser.py contains the parser code.
+3. [**parser.py**](tetrislang/tetrislang/parser.py) contains the parser code.
 It is present in "tetrislang/" inside the package.
-Here is the link to the file.
-4. compiler.py contains the final code that combines the scanner and parser.
+4. [**compiler.py**](tetrislang/tetrislang/compiler.py) contains the final code that combines the scanner and parser.
 It is present in "tetrislang/" inside the package.
-Here is the link to the file.
-5. engine.py contains the python framework for the Tetris game.
+5. [**engine.py**](tetrislang/tetrislang/engine.py) contains the python framework for the Tetris game.
 It is present in "tetrislang/" inside the package.
-Here is the link to the file.
-6. tetris.tl is a sample code written in "tetris-lang".
+6. [**tetris.tl**](tetrislang/sample/tetris.tl) is a sample code written in "tetris-lang".
 It is present in "sample/" inside the package.
-Here is the link to the file.
-7. game.py is the executable output that is generated after compiling tetris.tl.
+7. [**game.py**](tetrislang/sample/game.py) is the executable output that is generated after compiling tetris.tl.
 It is present in "sample/" inside the package.

-Here is the link to the file.
+Note: The [**Assignment**](Assignment) directory served as a playground for the team to try and test out different ideas and features for the project.
+The final package ready for use is the [**tetrislang**](tetrislang) directory.

 # Installation and Environment Setup